Kirkby: Demographics

 Kirkby's population was 42,744 in the 2011 census.
 This was just over a quarter of the total population of the borough of Knowsley and was down from its peak of 52,207 in the 1961 census, largely due to a falling birth rate and the slow decline of the industrial estate.
 Housing demand has increased, however, with significant developments built across the town.
 Part of the demand may be attributed to a need for replacement housing stock due to the demolition of high-rise flats and maisonettes, built during the 1960s and now in disrepair.

-According to British government statistics, the borough of Knowsley (including Kirkby) had a population of 145,900 in the 2011 census and a gender balance of 52.6 percent female to 47.4 percent male.
+According to British government statistics, the borough of Knowsley (including Kirkby) had a population of 145,900 in the 2011 census and a gender balance of 52.6 per cent female to 47.4 per cent male.
 This is down from 150,459 in the 2001 census.
-The borough has a white population of 98.42 percent, compared with the national average of 90.9 percent.
-Other ethnic groups are multiracial (0.83 percent), Chinese (0.24 percent), other Asian (0.23 percent) and Black (0.22 percent).
+The borough has a white population of 98.42 per cent, compared with the national average of 90.9 per cent.
+Other ethnic groups are multiracial (0.83 per cent), Chinese (0.24 per cent), other Asian (0.23 per cent) and Black (0.22 per cent).
 A large proportion of the population is of Irish Catholic descent as a result of immigration into Liverpool.

-The borough is mostly Christian (85.63 percent), compared to the national average of 71.74 percent.
-The next-largest group (5.84 percent) describe themselves as non-religious, significantly lower than the national average of 14.59 percent.
-Muslims, Hindus, Buddhists and Jews are 0.17, 0.11, 0.07 and 0.03 percent of the population.
+The borough is mostly Christian (85.63 per cent), compared to the national average of 71.74 per cent.
+The next-largest group (5.84 per cent) describe themselves as non-religious, significantly lower than the national average of 14.59 per cent.
+Muslims, Hindus, Buddhists and Jews are 0.17, 0.11, 0.07 and 0.03 per cent of the population.

 Population changes

 Kirkby's population was on a gradual downward trend from 1861 to 1931 before it rose when the Liverpool Corporation began to develop the region.
-Its annual growth rate from 1951 to 1961 was over 30 percent, making it England's fastest-growing town by far.
+Its annual growth rate from 1951 to 1961 was over 30 per cent, making it England's fastest-growing town by far.
 Kirkby's population peaked in 1971 at 59,917, before declining.
 The town's population has again begun to increase.